RonaldReagan/PyAC/README.md

 contribute, I may get more serious about this project.
 This is not guaranteed to compile on anything but OSX as I do not test regularly enough on other systems.
 Hopefully it will be stable on other operating systems, I'd like to think my programming isn't that bad.

   This repository is based off of 1.2 until I get a stable version, and then I will update and continue updating with the main AC repository.
+Some of the code base is based off of a similar project, xsbs, which can be found here: https://github.com/greghaynes/xsbs

   This follows all the same licenses as AC does.
 My code isn't anything special, so feel free to use what I added in anyway you want.